 ABOUT CHURCH BELLS

-For centuries, bells have called the faithful to worship, pealing through towns and across the countryside.
-Bell toweA double-rainbow over the bell tower, taken the day our survey was announced in our parish bulletin.
-Coincidence or God-incidence?
-Photo by Maryjean Zwack rs have the distinct privilege of pointing toward heaven and were often the tallest buildings in towns before the invention of the skyscraper.
+For centuries, bells have called the faithful to worship, peeling through towns and across the countryside.
+Bell towers have the distinct privilege of pointing toward heaven and were often the tallest buildings in towns before the invention of the skyscraper.

 These bells were not timekeepers in the sense of tolling each hour.
 When the bells were rung, they signified that either it was time for Mass or for the traditional Angelus prayer, generally said at noon, though sometimes in the morning and evening.
 Many Catholic churches still ring their bells at noon for this reason, to pause at noon and turn your thoughts to Our Lady, seeking her intercession amidst the chaos of a busy day.